lightly-io/workshop-sustainable-productivity/workshop-content.md

 There are a bunch of different methods to handle your mental distractions:
 1. Write everything down.
 2. Talk to a friend / coworker / boss.
 3. Force yourself into flow by doing something challenging and meaningful.
-It's hard to worry about the future if you're riding a mountain bike or playing brazilian jiu-jitsu.
+It's hard to worry about the future if you're riding a mountain bike or playing Brazilian jiu-jitsu.

 And there's also mindfulness.

 ## Mindfulness
 [ask the audience what mindfulness is]

 There are a bunch of different definitions.
 "Paying attention in the present moment."
-If you ask a buddhist monk, they'd say that mindfulness is much more than that: if we go out for lunch and you pick the beef, that's not very mindful of you.
+If you ask a Buddhist monk, they'd say that mindfulness is much more than that: if we go out for lunch and you pick the beef, that's not very mindful of you.

 For this reason, I rarely use mindfulness in my teaching.
 There are other words available that can get the job done, without the confusion.
-If you can switch mindfulness for presence or awareness, you should.
+When I can switch mindfulness for presence or awareness, it almost always makes things clearer.

 The whole point of mindfulness is this: our stress often comes from looking ahead.
 There's usually nothing *right now* that's dangerous.
 If we just stay in this moment, we don't have to be bothered by stress.